viblo/pymunk/docs/src/index.rst

 in your game, demo or other application!
 It is built on top of the very capable 2d physics library `Chipmunk <http://chipmunk-physics.net>`_.

-The first version was released in 2007 and is still actively developed and maintained today.
+The first version was released in 2007 and Pymunk is still actively developed and maintained today.

+Pymunk has been used with success in many projects, big and small.
+For example:
+2 Pyweek game competition winners, more than 10 published scientific papers and even in a self-driving car simulation!
+See :doc:`showcase` for some examples.

 Getting Started
 ===============